davenquinn/ne-syrtis-jezero-viewer/frontend/text/viewer.md

 ### Scalable data products for northeast Syrtis and Mars

-A common data backbone is a necessary precursor to new visualization approaches.
+A common data backbone is a necessary component of new visualization approaches.
 The greatest effort in assembling this viewer, by far, went towards building integrated elevation data products covering the entire northeast Syrtis region.
 This type of task should be seen as a critical component of regional-scale science in the northeast